 • Error Detection: Machines with robust error detection systems can identify and correct discrepancies during the counting process.

 While coin counting machines offer speed and convenience, manual counting can also be accurate when performed meticulously.
-However, manual counting is susceptible to human error and may not be as efficient, especially for large quantities of coins.
+However, manual counting is susceptible to human error and may not be as timely and efficient, especially for large quantities of coins.

 Accuracy in coin counting is crucial due to its significant implications across various industries where cash transactions remain prevalent.
 Coin counting machines are commonly used and tested for accuracy in grocery stores.